Başbağlar massacre

 The Başbağlar massacre (Başbağlar Katliamı) is the name given to the 5 July 1993 massacre of 33 civilians in the village of Başbağlar (which was then burnt down), in Erzincan Province during the Kurdish-Turkish conflict.
 While the attack was originally attributed to the Kurdistan Workers' Party (PKK), the former Turkish special forces soldier Ayhan Çarkın claimed that the deep state was behind the massacre.
 But later he then said that all of his claims were "just predictions".
 The leader of the PKK, Abdullah Öcalan while in prison stated that massacre was committed by a PKK member codenamed "Dr. Baran".
+The occupants in the village of Başbağlar were Muslim Turks.
+Following the massacre, the population of the district and surrounding villages decreased as a result.

 Background

 The small village of Başbağlar is located 220 kilometers from the city of Erzincan in the eastern Anatolian province of Erzincan's Kemaliye district.

 Incident

-Turkish authorities claimed that approximately 100 heavily armed militants rampaged through the village, dragged all the civilians to the village square and burned their homes and property.
-After an hour of propaganda session dozens of men from the village were killed in front of their families.
+A 2022 indictment states that on the morning of the incident, approximately 100 PKK militants from the Tunceli region participated.
+It also states that the militants were given flammable materials to burn houses, and that the occupants of each house had been identified before being targetted.
+They first began as the evening call to prayer was being recited during which they cut off communication and electricity lines, starting from the mosque they took the imam to the village square, and gathered the women in the stream bed below the village.
+The PKK first killed five people by setting fire to their homes.
+They then gathered 28 men who were at a mosque for evening prayers in an empty area near the village.
+According to Turkish reports and an eyewitness the armed men spread “PKK propaganda” to the men, they then executed all of them by firing squad.
+According to this witness, they were shouting slogans as they were firing.
+Hundreds of empty shell casings were found during investigations after the incident.
 The militants then moved on to setting the whole village on fire.
 214 homes, a school, a mosque, a clinic and a community center were burnt down.

 The Başbağlar massacre is considered one of the bloodiest mass killings in the history of the PKK.
+The motive was rooted in sectarianism, and the massacre was seen as retaliation for the Sivas massacre.